London Stocks Fall As Recession Fears Add To Global Woes - UrduPoint

 London stocks fell further Thursday as global economic growth worries were compounded by fears that Britain could be heading into recession just as it prepares to leave the European Union

-The British capital's benchmark FTSE 100 shares index had slid around one percent by the European afternoon, as survey data showed the pivotal services sector shrank last month.
+The British capital's benchmark FTSE 100 shares index was down 0.6 percent at the close, as survey data showed the pivotal services sector shrank last month.

 The stock market decline added to Wednesday's plunge of more than three percent.